 Another way banks maintain ties with customers is by showing appreciation with gifts.
 These can take several forms.
 Banks offer bonuses for opening new accounts when minimum deposit thresholds are reached.
 Physical gifts such as small appliances or stuffed animals may also be given out.

-Loyalty rewards are, however. still significant in the world of banking.
+Loyalty rewards are, however, still significant in the world of banking.
 CitiBank’s Thank You program gives customers points simply for using their debit cards.
-This program is simple but offers a number of benefits.
+This program is simple but offers several benefits.
 Customers can use their points with Citi or with partner companies.